 Below we line out the gear that our kids use on a consistent basis for hiking and all-around adventure.
 They are pieces worth investing in so your child can spend more time exploring out on the trail.

-Want more post about family hiking?
+Want more posts about family hiking?
 Check them all out here.

 KEEN Chandler CNX (for toddlers – big kids): These are a good all-around runner/hiker shoe.
 They have less aggressive traction than some of the others, but allow for great movement and flexible sole.
 This is the shoe that my kids wear specifically when they are 1-3 years old.